 Information on over 600 programs can be accessed through the Helpline website or visitors may call the Helpline Monday through Friday from 8:00 am to 10:00 pm and on Saturday and Sunday from 9:00 am to 5:00 pm to talk with a referral specialist.
 Helpline services are anonymous and free.
 After hours, click here to find treatment.

 - If you are an addiction or other health care/social service professional, see below.

 - For individuals who have served in the US Military, see below.

 Overdose reversal: Massachusetts is at the forefront of training the public - people with addictions and those who care about or work with them - in using intra-nasal naloxone (Narcan) for reversal of opioid overdoses.
 As of Fall 2016, over 8000 overdoses had been reversed.
-See the Opioids Resource page or the Bureau of Substance Abuse Services Opioid Overdose Prevention information page to find out more.
+See the Opioids Resource page or the Bureau of Substance Addiction Services Opioid Overdose Prevention information page to find out more.